Community Matters

 What is the format of the course and the schedule?

-Complete Part 1 of the course by Monday, August 26, 2024.
-30 days after you complete Part 1, you will receive an email asking you to complete Part 2 of the course.
-You will need to log in again to complete Part 2 which will take no longer than 15 minutes.
+Complete Part 1 of the course by January 8, 2025.
+Thirty days after you complete Part 1, you will receive an email asking you to complete Part 2 of the course.
+You will need to log in again to complete Part 2, which will take no longer than 15 minutes.

 What do I do if I don't have my own Internet access?